 Now is a good time to consider the security controls your organisation employs to safeguard against these emerging threats.

 If your IT budget is a challenge or if the business has other priorities, you may find your existing systems (albeit with some tweaks) are already capable of providing an additional level of security without a massive capex or the sudden onslaught of a security subscription.
+For a robust defence, consider a managed security service or speak to your IT Support provider.

 — Technologist Joe Hughes is a CEO of Manx Technology Group, a company that provides a range of IT, network and security services to organisations of every size.
-A key area of interest to Joe is cyber-security, FinTech, healthcare technology and the growing use of data throughout every aspect of business.
+A key area of interest to Joe is cyber-security, FinTech, healthcare technology and the growing use of data throughout every aspect of the business.